Easy Southern Candied Sweet Potatoes

 Yams vs Sweet Potatoes- What’s the Difference?

 Yams have dark brown and rough skin.
-The inside (flesh) is more starchy and compares to a regular white potato.
+The inside (flesh) is more starchy compared to a regular white potato.

 Sweet Potatoes usually have a smother skin with a reddish color.
 The inside (flesh) is orange, soft, creamy, and sweet.
 Sweet potatoes are more easily found in grocery stores year-round.